-ITNW 1292 Special Topics in Business Systems Networking and Telecommunications (2)
+ITNW 1292 Special Topics in Business Systems Networking and Telecommunications (2) (This is a WECM course number.)

 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
 This course may be repeated if topics and learning outcomes vary.
 (2 Lec.)